urbancompasspony/SSH2Windows/FAQ.md

 # F.A.Q.

+## How it works?

+Basicaly you will use just PSExec from PSTools.

+Then, if you want to add some resources to PSExec, use NirCMD but with PSExec or will not work through SSH.

+Finally, if you want to run .bat scripts and not show the black window, just use the Quiet.exe script!

 ## What can I do with these scripts and line codes?

 Write some automatic codes to run from SSH and/or CRON jobs from Linux systems to administrate automatic jobs for Windows systems.